wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ### Logging In

-However, the default crededntials were never changed and therefore, I was able to simply login to the panel using the  default credentials `admin:pfsense`.
+However, the default credentials were never changed and therefore, I was able to simply login to the panel using the  default credentials `admin:pfsense`.

 ![logged in to pfsense panel](/assets/img/posts/throwback/2_pfsense_admin.webp)